kaufmanno/make_project/docs/source/index.rst

 About
 """""

-nQb8or is a way to quickly setup an environment to develop a package or application with python under linux.
-It uses bash shell scripts.
+nQb8or is a way to quickly setup an environment to develop a package or application with python under linux using bash shell scripts.

 .. note:: some parts of this documentations such as the examples and the API reference are default features of the projects generated with nQb8or.